nemonik/hands-on-DevOps/docs/markdown.md

 --

-Remove the drudgery through automation,
+Remove the drudgery and uncertainty through automation,

 --